fablabnbg/inkscape-silhouette/README.md

 * reverse toggle options, to cut the opposite direction.
 This might also be helpful with mat-free cutting via multipass.
 * honors hidden layers.
 * Bluetooth support.
-Cutters with Bluetooth can be driven wirelessly instead of over USB, after pairing with the operating system.
+Cutters can use Bluetooth Classic after operating-system pairing, or Bluetooth Low Energy without Classic pairing.
 See [Connecting over Bluetooth](./USERGUIDE.md#connecting-over-bluetooth).

 ## Misfeatures of InkCut that we do not 'feature'